chainer/chainerrl/examples/mujoco/ppo/README.md

 # PPO on MuJoCo benchmarks

-This example trains an PPO agent ([Proximal Policy Optimization Algorithms](http://arxiv.org/abs/1707.06347)) on MuJoCo benchmarks from OpenAI Gym.
+This example trains a PPO agent ([Proximal Policy Optimization Algorithms](http://arxiv.org/abs/1707.06347)) on MuJoCo benchmarks from OpenAI Gym.

 We follow the training and evaluation settings of [Deep Reinforcement Learning that Matters](https://arxiv.org/abs/1709.06560), which provides thorough, highly tuned benchmark results.